|

 William's real name was Guillaume because he was French.
 He was

-a smart and determined man.
+a smart and very determined man.

 Among other nicknames, William answered